Package 'rasterpic'

 Description

-Geotags an image based on the coordinates of a spatial object.
+Geotag an image and return a SpatRaster based on coordinates from a supported spatial input class.

-rasterpic_img() is an S3 generic. rasterpic provides methods for the following classes:
+rasterpic_img() is an S3 generic.
+See S3 methods for supported input classes.

 Usage